aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.25.5 (June 28, 2021) ##
+* Improvement: Ignore the "Unknown storage engine 'InnoDB'" message that some debug file participant is sending me every day.

 ## Version 2.25.4 (June 25, 2021) ##
 * Improvement: Maybe avoid the "The plugin does not have a valid header" issue.
 * Improvement: Use less code for error display and testing.